vsanavia/portable-python/README.md

 ```
 VS Code will be available at http://localhost:9090 (without encryption as the self signed SSL certificate creates issues with extensions installations) and Jupyter notebook at https://localhost:8787 with a self signed SSL certificate.

 To access VS Code from a remote machine, you can point your browser (tested from Chrome, Firefox and Safari on Mac) to [http://localhost:9090](https://localhost:9090/).
+The password for access is *d4t4%Sc13nc3*

-To access Jupyter notebook from a remote machine, you can point your browser (tested from Chrome, Firefox and Safari on Mac) to [https://localhost:8787](https://localhost:8787/).
+To access Jupyter notebook from a remote machine, you can point your browser (tested from Chrome, Firefox and Safari on Mac) to [https://localhost:8787/notebook](https://localhost:8787/notebook).

-Choose the available kernel on the virtual environment (.venv) (shown on the VS COde web interface and start coding.
+Choose the available kernel on the virtual environment (.venv) (shown on the VS Code web interface and start coding.

 ![Choosing kernel](/images/kernel-choice.png)